transform3000/TRANSFORM3000/README.md

  Instructions to run website:

- website is online at: https://transform3000.github.io/
+ website is online at: https://transform3000.com

- or

-live server with visual studio code